 - Introductions (if necessary): Name, Ethnic Background, where is home now, how you found the course. - Warm-Up Question: What's one time you regretted speaking up?
 What's one time you regretted NOT speaking up? - Entry Question: Have you ever been in a situation where someone spoke up on your behalf?
-Or have you ever spoken up for someone else?
+Have you ever spoken up for someone else?
 How did it go?
 How did it feel?

 Thanks, everyone, for sharing these experiences.
 Sometimes it is hard to speak up when we see something wrong or someone being mistreated - and yet we can probably all think of times when someone spoke up for us, resulting in a sense of relief or vindication.
 This idea of speaking up feels relevant as we consider the events of 9/11 and the experience of Asian Americans (especially South Asian Americans/Brown Asian Americans).
 So often they were prejudged, wrongly targeted, harassed, or harmed and even scrutinized by the U.S. government in ways that routinely violated their rights.
-Since this segment of history is so recent, we hope and expect this lecture and conversation might urge us to rethink memories, perceptions, and narratives we have about this time period.
+Since this segment of history is so recent, let's intentionally include our own memories, perceptions, and narratives we have about this time period.

 - General: What significant feelings, thoughts, reactions, or questions emerged while watching this episode?
 If something stuck out to you personally, you can share it now. - 9/11 Narratives: Where were you on 9/11?
 What do you remember about the world, America, or stories about the period afterward (especially 2001-2011)? - Violence from fellow Americans: What surprised you (or didn't?) about how regular Americans responded after 9/11?
-What parallels did you see with past events (including those involving other Asian people groups)? - Violence from the Government: What surprised you (or didn't) about how the government treated Brown Asians after 9/11?
-What parallels did you see with past events (including those involving other Asian people groups)?
+What parallels did you see with past events (particularly any involving other Asian ethnic groups)? - Violence from the Government: What surprised you (or didn't) about how the government treated Brown Asians after 9/11?
+What parallels did you see with past events (particularly those involving other Asian people groups)?

-- Thinking about 9/11 and the Global War on Terror, how have your thoughts, feelings, and attitudes changed since the initial events?
-How would you describe your view of America's response (both personal and governmental)? - Can you think of a time when you were unfairly suspected of something or profiled/doubted in some way?
+- How have your thoughts, feelings, and attitudes on 9/11 and the Global War on Terror evolved since they occurred?
+How would you describe your current view of America's response? - Can you think of a time when you were unfairly suspected or profiled/doubted in some way?
 What was that like?
-How did that situation go/end?
-Have you ever had a pervasive sense of fear or worry that you or your loved ones would be targeted, suspected, or mistreated? - Consider how the South Asian community responded to the backlash and prejudice they faced (note especially the final segment of the video lecture).
+What was the result?
+Have you ever been worried that you or your loved ones would be targeted, suspected, or mistreated? - Consider how the South Asian community responded to the backlash and prejudice they faced (note especially the final segment of the video lecture).
 Are there ways you've chosen to (or hope to) speak out to bring change, safety, or equity to the circles you're in?

-- Brown/South Asians were subjected to legislatively-authorized enforcement and investigation with many of the country's agencies and systems subjecting them to excessive scrutiny or suspicion.
-As people of faith, what should be our response to profiling or bias?
-How have you or your church community engaged this dynamic or question (it doesn't necessarily need to be toward a whole ethnic/racial category)?
-Are there ways you/your church community has failed to account for this sort of baked-in discrimination? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
+- Brown/South Asians were subjected to legally-authorized harassment, excessive scrutiny and suspicion.
+In your own spiritual life or faith community, are there people that are treated with excessive scrutiny or suspicion?
+How is this justified or accounted for?
+Why do you think this happens? - As people of faith, how should we respond to profiling/bias?
+How have you or your church community engaged this dynamic/question (not necessarily around a whole ethnic/racial category)?
+Are there ways you/your church community has failed to account for bias or unconscious discrimination? - Are there ways you feel prompted to pray, act, or engage differently after this lecture and discussion?
 Share about them.
 Pray for one another.